tzcnt/TooManyCooks/include/tmc/detail/ramblings/clustering.md

 64 futexes, only wake source thread (by hint); if already awake, do nothing: varies from 1M to 1.25M, median 1.10M.
 No outliers
+- but slightly slower on 32prod, 32cons either due to threads not waking or no flexibility resulting in cross-CCD sharing repeatedly